greenglobal/bagisto-package-product/README.md

 # bagisto-products
-## Feature of packages
+## Features
-- Admin able custom show all list products or show parent products only
+- Admin able custom list all products or show parent products only
 - Admin able custom configuration product types suiable with your project

 ## Using bagisto products